 USE A DIGITAL CALENDAR TO PLAN YOUR YEAR

-This tip is the KEY to plan your year in advance.
+This tip is the KEY to planning your year in advance.
 We all know I LOVE me some cute paper!
 I mean seriously, I just came out with my own productivity planner and budget planner!
-But when it comes to your schedule, meaning anything with a date, time, and place to be, you MUST keep it in a digital calendar!
+But when it comes to your schedule (anything with a date, time, and place to be), you MUST keep it in a digital calendar!

-We use Google Calendar because it's free, digital, easy to access from anywhere (on our phones and computers), and Google basically runs the world so I know they won't be going anywhere any time soon.
+We use Google Calendar because it's free, digital, easy to access from anywhere (on our phones and computers).
+Plus, Google basically runs the world, so I know they won't be going anywhere any time soon.
 I have my own calendar and Bubba has his own, but we can see each others' calendars.

-We can mark up our own calendars how we like, but can see each others' activities at all times so we always know what's going on.
-If there's a calendar event we both need on our calendars (like a date night, or someone's birthday — something that we both need to see), then one of us will create the event and just “add” the other person on it so it's not showing up twice on our calendars.
+We can mark up our own calendars how we like but can see each others' activities at all times so we always know what's going on.
+If there's a calendar event we both need on our calendars (like a date night, or someone's birthday — something that we both need to see), then one of us will create the event and just “add” the other person, so it's not showing up twice on our calendars.

 COME PREPARED TO PLAN YOUR ENTIRE YEAR

 When you're ready to sit down and do the dang thang, make sure you have EVERYTHING you need.
-Go through the printable that’s included in this post.
-Print off, pull up, or dig out whatever you need in order to be able to fill in all those boxes.
+Print off your Year Ahead Planning Printable included in this post.
+Pull up or dig out whatever you need to fill in all those boxes.
 You will also need your phone and computer, power cords, and snacks.
 Always snacks.
 Here are the areas that we make sure to put on the calendar…

-Most calendars will have holidays on them already.
-However, you want to make sure you note the ones where the kids are out of school or you’re off work for.
-Set early reminders for those that require cards or gifts, such as Mother’s Day and Father’s Day.
+Most calendars have holidays on them already.
+However, you want to make sure you note the days where the kids are out of school or you’re off of work.
+Set early reminders for holidays requiring cards or gifts, like Mother’s Day and Father’s Day.

 I also make notes on my personal calendar for holidays that require prior planning for fun kid/family things like St. Patrick's Day and April Fool's Day.
-I'm the mom that never remembers to do cute stuff and scrambles to throw something together the morning-of, and get so bugged that I can't get my act together.
+I'm the mom who never remembers to do cute stuff and scrambles to throw something together the morning of.
+Then I get so bugged that I can't get my act together.
 Planning those out really is helpful!

 Calendar out any existing travel plans, such as holidays or family reunions.
 This helps you keep track of which days you need to ask off from work and how many days you’ll need to be taking off the whole year.

 Plan ahead for your desired, fun vacations.
-These don’t have to be extravagant vacations, it could be as simple as camping!
+These don’t have to be extravagant vacations (it could be as simple as camping)!
 Whatever the vacation, pick the time, pick the destination, then be meticulous about adding up how much it will cost (don't just guess!).
-You then need to divide that total by the amount of months you have to save up for the vacation, then start putting that amount of money aside each month.
+You then need to divide that total by the number of months you have to save up for the vacation, then start putting that amount of money aside each month.

-Make sure you schedule in your medical anniversaries.
+Make sure you schedule your medical anniversaries.
 Think well-child visits, mammograms, doctor appointments for school, and even your pet’s vaccine renewals.
 We try to calendar reminders for what we can so we can make sure we have enough in our Health Savings Accounts.
-Then we call and make appointments with plenty of time rather than trying to cram it all in last-minute.
+Then we call and make appointments with plenty of time rather than trying to cram it all at the last minute.

 Fitness is another one we make sure to schedule in!
 We've learned that if we don't schedule time to exercise, we won't do it.
-Bubba schedules in his weekly activities.
-I schedule in my at-home workouts.
-We even schedule some family hikes, swimming, and other things we'd like to accomplish during the year that we always forget about until it’s too late to do it.
+Bubba schedules his in weekly activities.
+I schedule my at-home workouts.
+We even schedule some family hikes, swimming, and other things we'd like to accomplish during the year that we otherwise forget about until it’s too late to do it.